vertueux/early-website/README.md

 This is my own website in development.
 The main reason why I find myself developing my site today, is in order to publish blogs, trying to share what I do as well as discuss, even give my ideas on some issues (talk about philosophy a bit).

-> This project uses ReactJS, ThreeJS Fiber, and DREI (from ThreeJS Fiber).

 ![DISCORD](https://img.shields.io/badge/Contact%20me%20on%20Discord-now%239470-informational)